ta32/tpm/README.md

 I would really like to figure out how to create offline-first web apps where a user could download a package from GitHub, verify it, and install it locally.
 Because the code for your app is installed on your machine you are no longer vulnerable to phishing attacks, or MITM attacks like you would when navigating to a traditional DApp website.

-Users can also download the source code build and run it locally to install the app.
+Users can also download the source code, build and run it locally to install the app.